 NIST also updated its Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations (Special Publication 800-161 Revision 1), which provides best practices for agencies to identify, assess and mitigate cybersecurity risks throughout their supply chains.

 Jon Boyens, deputy chief of NIST’s computer security division, says the updated guidance will help agencies implement cybersecurity supply chain risk management (C-SCRM).
-“We put it all in one place for the different stakeholders, whether you’re a contracting officer developing a system, an operational information security person or in the CIO shop developing policies,” he says.
+“It is a big document, but we wanted to put it all in one place for the different stakeholders, whether you’re a contracting officer developing a system, an operational information security person or in the CIO shop developing policies,” he says.

 The Importance of Supply Chain Security